Arche Resonance Theory

 sin2 θW = 14

-Within the framework this result depends on three ingredients: the Fubini-Study evaluation at the transition point |z|2 = 1, the maximal-separation choice used to fix the SU(2) baseline, and the trace-based definition of total coupling.
-The first comes from the metric itself; the second and third remain explicit theoretical assumptions.
-The result is the tree-level geometric prediction under those assumptions; its derivation from the full Fubini-Study covariant derivative, without additional assumptions, is identified as an open problem.
+Within the framework, this result rests on three ingredients.
+The first is the Fubini-Study evaluation at the transition point |z|2 = 1.
+The second is the maximal-separation choice used to fix the SU(2) baseline.
+The third is the trace-based definition of total coupling.
+The first comes from the metric itself.
+The second and third remain explicit theoretical assumptions.
+The result is therefore the tree-level geometric prediction under those assumptions.
+A derivation from the full Fubini-Study covariant derivative, without auxiliary assumptions, is left open.

 4.6 Comparison with Measurement

-The measured weak mixing angle at the Z pole is approximately sin2 θW(MZ) approx 0.23122.
+The measured weak mixing angle at the Z pole is approximately sin2 θW(MZ) 0.23122.
 The tree-level geometric value 0.25 is therefore higher by about 0.01878.

-The framework interprets that difference in the usual way: as the effect of running between the geometric transition scale and the low-energy scale at which the electroweak parameters are measured.
-In the Standard Model, the Weinberg angle is not constant: it runs under the renormalisation group, taking values larger than 0.25 at intermediate scales and approaching grand-unified values at very high scale.
-The measured value 0.23122 is the low-energy result after renormalisation group running from higher scales.
+The framework interprets that difference in the standard way, as the effect of running between the geometric transition scale and the low-energy scale at which electroweak parameters are measured.
+In the Standard Model, the Weinberg angle runs under the renormalisation group.
+It takes values larger than 0.25 at intermediate scales and approaches grand-unified values at very high scale.
 The framework predicts sin2 θW = 0.25 at the geometric transition scale defined by |z|2 = 1 in the Fubini-Study metric.
-The relationship between this geometric scale and the Z pole energy, and the derivation of the running from the metric structure of CP3, are open problems the framework points toward.
+The relation between this geometric scale and the Z pole energy, together with a derivation of the running from the metric structure of CP3, remains an open problem.

 4.7 The Coupling Ratio at the Transition

 In the Standard Model the ratio g'/g runs with energy scale.
-The claim of the framework is therefore specifically a tree-level geometric claim at the transition scale |z|2 = 1.
-Whether the geometry of CP3 produces precisely the correct running behaviour under the Fubini-Study metric geometry is an open quantitative problem.
+The claim of the framework is correspondingly specific.
+It is a tree-level geometric claim at the transition scale |z|2 = 1.
+Whether the geometry of CP3 yields the correct running behaviour under the Fubini-Study metric is a quantitative question still to be answered.

 4.8 What Has Been Established

-The Fubini-Study metric, evaluated at the transition point |z|2 = 1 and supplemented by the maximal-separation assumption, assigns equal baseline metric weight to the U(1) and SU(2) generators taken individually.
-Once the full Lie algebra trace is used to define total geometric coupling, the framework predicts g'g = 1sqrt3 and therefore sin2 θW = 14 at tree level.
+The Fubini-Study metric, evaluated at the transition point |z|2 = 1 and supplemented by the maximal-separation assumption, assigns equal baseline metric weight to the U(1) and SU(2) generators taken one at a time.
+Once the full Lie algebra trace is used to define total geometric coupling, the framework predicts g'g = 13 and therefore sin2 θW = 14 at tree level.

 Section 5: Mass, Charge and Spin as Geometric Properties